 Overdraft Fees

-Overdraft fees are charged when you spend more money than you have in your checking account.
-These fees can be quite expensive, ranging from $25 to $35 per overdraft.
-Some banks offer overdraft protection, which links your checking account to another account, such as a savings account or credit card, to cover overdrafts and avoid fees.
-However, this service may come with its own fees.
+If you spend more than your available balance, you may be hit with an overdraft fee—usually $25 to $35 per transaction.
+Some banks offer overdraft protection by linking your checking account to a savings account or credit card.
+This can help you avoid declined transactions but may come with its own fees.

 ATM Fees